Is Tether (USDT) Safe?

 Tether (USDT) is rated as elevated risk — multiple novel mechanisms and notable interaction risks.

-USDT (Tether) is the world's largest stablecoin with a $184 billion market cap, used as the primary trading pair on most crypto exchanges.
-It maintains a 1:1 USD peg backed by reserves that are now predominantly US Treasury bills ($135B).
-However, Tether operates as a centralized entity registered in the British Virgin Islands with significant regulatory uncertainties — it has been delisted from EU exchanges due to MiCA non-compliance and has a history of regulatory disputes including an $18.5M settlement with the New York Attorney General.
-Tether can freeze any USDT at any time and has frozen over $3.3 billion across thousands of addresses.
+USDT (Tether) is the world's largest stablecoin with a ~$189 billion market cap, used as the primary trading pair on most crypto exchanges.
+It maintains a 1:1 USD peg backed by reserves now predominantly US Treasury bills (~$153B, ~80% of total).
+Q1 2026 attestation confirms $191.7B assets vs $183.5B liabilities with $8.2B excess.
+However, Tether operates as a centralized entity registered in the British Virgin Islands — it can freeze any USDT at any time (froze $344M in a single April 2026 OFAC action), has confirmed it will not comply with EU MiCA regulations ahead of the July 1, 2026 deadline, and relies on quarterly attestations rather than full audits (KPMG full audit in progress as of March 2026).

 TVL